jessealama/proposal-decimal-polyfill/README.md

-# decimal128.js—A userland approximation to IEEE 754 Decimal128 in JavaScript
+# proposal-decimal—A polyfill for the decimal proposal (exact decimal numbers for JavaScript)

 This library is a prototype for the [decimal proposal](https://github.com/tc39/proposal-decimal).
 There should be no observable difference between what this library does and what the proposal is [supposed to do](http://tc39.es/proposal-decimal/).
-If you find a mismatch between what this code does and what the decimal proposal says it should do, please file [an issue](https://github.com/jessealama/decimal128/issues) in this repo.
+If you find a mismatch between what this code does and what the decimal proposal says it should do, please file [an issue](https://github.com/jessealama/proposal-decimal-polyfill/issues) in this repo.

+This package is a prototype and is not intended for production use.
+(The decimal proposal is currently at [Stage 1](https://tc39.es/process-document/) in the Ecma TC39 process.)
+Speed is important, but it is less important than making sure we follow the spec exactly.
+However, if you notice that this package is significantly slower than other decimal implementations, please file [an issue](https://github.com/jessealama/proposal-decimal-polyfill/issues).

 ## Operations

 - absolute value (`abs`)
-- negation (`negate`)
+- negation (`negate`))
 - addition (`add`)
 - subtraction (`subtract`)
 - multiplication (`multiply`)